UweZiegenhagen/VarsFromJobname/varsfromjobname/README.md

 You can use this package for example to define the date of the document in the filename, personally I use it e.g. for `scrlttr2` letters.

-# Shortcomings

-* `\getfromjobname` is not fully expandable, use one of the other commands if you need expansion
-* Version 1.0 cannot extract information from included sub-documents
-* The package cannot handle more than nine tokens, see the reference to egreg's answer on TSX below for an updated version

 # References

 * [https://tex.stackexchange.com/questions/212169/qr-code-from-jobname/212171#212171](https://tex.stackexchange.com/questions/212169/qr-code-from-jobname/212171#212171 "QR-code from jobname")